tophallen/fullcalendarRT/README.md

 ### Features

-- Support for IE10, Firefox, and Chrome
+- Support for IE9+, Firefox, and Chrome
 - Simultaneous event editing handling
 - support for slower connections
 - knockout.js view updating outside of fullcalendar
 - unlimited team and group support
 - perfect for teams in an org or individuals in a team
 - also works for individuals within a team within an org

-note: IE8 works, but still has a couple bugs being worked out.
+- viewable but not editable in <=IE9 and mobile devices with modern browsers

 The data is managed and stored in the project with the Entity Framework and SQL, but it wouldn't be hard to impletement a NoSQL db with this.